 When families separate, finding a new “normal” can be difficult.
 As part of divorce proceedings of parents, new resolutions for the care and support of the child will be made.
 Regardless of custody arrangements, child support is a state and federally-mandated obligation that you must be ready to confront.

-Texas guidelines follow a flat percentage model, based on a percentage of the noncustodial parent’s income and the number of children they are supporting.
+Texas guidelines follow a flat percentage model, based on a percentage of the noncustodial parent’s (or the parent who does not have physical custody of the child/children) income and the number of children they are supporting.

-If you have no lawyer, or you have an ordinary lawyer, the court will apply these guidelines to your case.
+If you do not have a lawyer, or your lawyer is not experienced in child support cases, the court will apply these generic guidelines to your case.
 But the guidelines are just that, a set of recommendations.
 A knowledgeable lawyer can show the court the amount best suited to your financial circumstances.
 Whether you expect to pay child support or receive child support, the lawyers at Lovelace Law, P.C. can help.

 Call our attorneys for a no-cost, no-obligation initial consultation at 817-953-9656.